 The Texas Higher Education Coordinating Board has established rules that govern residency for higher education in Texas.

 Individuals can establish residency in two basic ways, one based on establishing domicile and the other based on graduation from high school.
-The option related to establishment of domicile is available to citizens or permanent residents of the U.S. and to international students who hold certain types of visas.
+The option related to establishment of domicile is available to citizens or permanent residents of the U.S. and to international students who hold Types of Visas [pdf].

 Option 1: Residency by Establishing Domicile

 This option for establishing Texas residency is available to: